CrayLabs/SmartRedis/doc/testing.rst

 Testing
 *******

-To build and run all tests, run the following command in the top level of the smartredis repository:
+To build and run all tests on the local host, run the following command in the top level of the smartredis repository:

 .. code-block:: bash